Hayley Oliver: I Can Still Dream CD

 In 2009, Oliver's released I Can Still Dream, her second self-produced solo album.
 This is a collection of original songs.
 Album demos were sent to Tennessee followed by editing, mixing and mastering in Maidstone, Kent.
 In February 2010, this album produced chart topping positions on the Country Hotdisc Charts with the release of the single "Another Lonely Night".
-It stayed at #1 for six weeks on the British & Irish Independent Chart and was #1 on the main Top 40 Chart.
+It stayed at No. 1 for six weeks on the British & Irish Independent Chart and was No. 1 on the main Top 40 Chart.

 On 7 February 2010, Oliver was made the Sunday Spotlight artist on BBC Radio 2 when her song "Be Love" was featured.
 Maverick magazine described it as "An authentic country sound from a fresh and breezy British artist".

 Naturally CD

 In 2010, The Hayley Oliver Band released this cover songs project.
 Lee Ellis brought in two friends from the band Rare Breed, which was formed in the 1990s, comprising Nigel Nesbitt and Wayne Lee (the son of the guitarist Albert Lee.
 With bass guitar and keyboards in place, Ellis then brought in another friend, Scott Gladman, on acoustic guitar and finally Julian McLaren (Marianne Faithfull/Sean Maguire) on drums.

 Oliver needed to showcase her talents on the live circuit, and with two albums recorded she needed a way to get the music across to her wide and varied audience.
 The band first came together in February 2009 and began to rehearse for their first gig at the Viking Rooms on 18 April 2009.
 They have continued with the live performances and recorded their first album, Naturally with Hayley.
 This album has produced two chart-topping positions on the Country Hotdisc Charts with the release of the singles "Tell Me Why", written by Karla Bonoff, which was a hit for Wynonna Judd, and "I'm A Little Bluer Than That", written by Irene Kelley and Mark Irwin which was recorded by Kelley on her CD Simple Path.
 This song also appeared on the CD Drive by the country singer Alan Jackson.

-With this third chart #1 from three releases, the band has now become the most successful British act ever to appear on Hotdisc.
+With this third chart No. 1 from three releases, the band has now become the most successful British act ever to appear on Hotdisc.
 No other UK act has managed three number ones in the main Top 40.